mbatc/AR-ADS-Interface/README.md

    ![alt text](Docs/img/clone-project.png "Clone Project")

 2. Once you have a local copy, you can now open the project in Unity using Unity Hub.
-Do this by opening Unity Hub and clicking `Add`, as pictured below.
+Do this by opening Unity Hub and clicking `Add`, shown below.
    ![alt text](Docs/img/add-project.png  "Logo Title Text 1")

 3. Open the project in Unity 2019.4.23f1